ermo/privateer_wcu/README.md

 Credits
 -------

-* Chuck Starchaser (Privateer: Parallel Universe lead)
+- Chuck Starchaser (Privateer: Parallel Universe lead)
-* John Cordell (Privateer: Gemini Gold lead)
+- John Cordell (Privateer: Gemini Gold lead)
+- [DMJC](https://github.com/DMJC) (Wing Commander: Universe lead)
-* (to be filled in as I learn more about the long history this project)
+- (to be filled in as I learn more about the long history this project)